 Quinoa is very versatile in the kitchen.
 It can be used in baked treats, in breakfast porridge, in slow cooker dishes, as a taco filling, in salads or eaten as the main starch in a main course meal.
 If you are not used to the texture of quinoa but would still like to use it, try quinoa flakes.
 These cook up to a texture similar to oat porridge.

 A note about quinoa preparation: although nowadays much processing has been done to commercially sold quinoa to remove its thin outer coating containing bitter-tasting saponins, to be sure you can still rinse or wash the quinoa seeds under cold running water in a fine mesh sieve, before cooking it.
-Then cook it in a pot using the ratio of one cup of quinoa to two cups of either water or a fortified plant-based milk.
+Then cook it in a pot using the ratio of 1 cup of quinoa to 2 1/2 cups of either water, vegetable broth or a fortified plant-based milk.
 Once the mixture begins to simmer and bubble, let it boil gently for 5 minutes then turn off the stove and cover the pot with its lid.
 Let the pot sit for 20 minutes covered.
 After 20 minutes, lift the cover and quickly check (by trying a small amount of the quinoa using a spoon) to see if the quinoa has been cooked through.
 If not, you may add a little bit more water or fortified plant-based milk (if the texture is looking relatively dry) before closing the lid and letting the quinoa sit for 5 – 10 minutes longer or until fully cooked.
 Note that recipes vary in whether they use cooked or uncooked quinoa in the cooking process, so check preparation instructions.

 - Quinoa: An ancient crop to contribute to world food security.
 Food and Agriculture Organization.
 July 2011.
 Accessed July 16, 2018.